The Riveras

 The Riveras is an American reality television series that airs on UNIVERSO.
 The show is a spin-off of I Love Jenni.
-The series follows the five children of late Mexican-American singer Jenni Rivera as they begin to pursue their dreams and continue to honor Rivera's legacy.
+The series follows the five children of deceased Mexican-American singer Jenni Rivera as they begin to pursue their dreams and continue to honor Rivera's legacy.
 The series debuted on October 16, 2016.

-On May 9, 2019, Telemundo announced that the series has been renewed for a fourth season.
+On May 9, 2019, Telemundo announced that the series had been renewed for a fourth season.
 The season premiered on August 11, 2019.
 On September 24, 2020 it was revealed that the show had been cancelled.